Element Information, Facts, Properties, Trends, Uses, Comparison with other elements

 Another way to read periodic table and locate an element is by using group number (column) and period number (row).
 To locate Roentgenium on periodic table look for cross section of group 11 and period 7 in the modern periodic table.

-The element Roentgenium was discovered by Gesellschaft für Schwerionenforschung in year 1994 in Germany .
-Roentgenium derived its name from Wilhelm Conrad Röntgen, physicist
+The element Roentgenium was discovered by S. Hofmann et al.(GSI in Darmstadt) in year 1995 in Germany.
+Roentgenium was first isolated by in .
+Roentgenium derived its name from Wilhelm Conrad Röntgen, physicist.

 The table below shows the abundance of Roentgenium in Universe, Sun, Meteorites, Earth's Crust, Oceans and Human Body.